-If you enjoy Box Kite, try Klondike Solitaire, a classic solitaire card game.
+If you enjoy Box Kite, try Classic Solitaire, a classic solitaire card game.

-8 foundation piles (in center box) - construct top four down in suit from King to Ace (King-foundations) and bottom four up in suit from Ace to King (Ace-foundations).
+8 foundation piles: Construct the top four down in suit from King to Ace and the bottom four up in suit from Ace to King.
 An Ace and King of each suit are dealt here at the start of the game.

-12 tableau piles (around foundations) - construct up or down regardless of suit, wrapping as needed from Ace to King or King to Ace.
+12 tableau piles: Construct up or down regardless of suit, wrapping as needed from Ace to King or King to Ace.
 The top card can be used on the foundations or another tableau pile.
 Only one card can be moved at a time.
 Empty piles do not get filled.
-At the start of the game, each pile is dealt 8 cards face up (only the top card can be seen).
+At the start of the game, each pile is dealt 8 cards face-up.

 Foundation piles are classified into two types.

 Foundation A has four piles, and each foundation is given an ace at the start.
 A pile.
 A card can be layered on top of a foundation.
 A pile if it is one higher than the pile's previous top card and of the same suit.
 As a result, the only card that could be played on a 6 of hearts is a 7 of hearts.
 There can be no more than 13 cards in a pile.

 Foundation B has four piles, and each pile is given a king at the start.
 A card may be added to a foundation B pile if it is one lower than the pile's previous top card and is of the same suit.
 As a result, the only card that might be played on a 5 of diamonds is a 4 of diamonds.
 There can be no more than 13 cards in a pile.